AutohomeCorp/dbtree/README-EN.md

 table definition and comment.
 Especially when there are thousands of sub-tables, it is really tough.
 So we design this tool and we love this tool, hope it would help you too.

-comment friendly and classify your table is good for all.
+comment friendly and classify your table as folders is good for all.

 ## config